cosmos/sdk-tutorials/academy/5-my-own-chain/03-starport-17-migration.md

 }
 ```

 You test in descending order for scores first and then for the added dates.
-There is no deserialization in this `func(i, j int) bool` callback.
-It should be possible to write a one-liner in it at the expense of readability.
+As you can see, there is no deserialization in this `func(i, j int) bool` callback.
+It should be possible to write a one-liner inside this function but at the expense of readability.

 <ExpansionPanel title="Add a function to add a candidate and sort">